nightfire8199/project-hermes/README.rst

 The program will ask you to build a User Profile upon first run.

-WARNING: USER PROFILES ARE STORED IN PLAIN TEXT

 To run the program after a User Profile exists to auto-login::

 	$ python Hermes.py [user-profile-name]